Writing Your First Win32 Application with C++

 #include <windows.h>

-// prototype of windows procedure function
+// Prototype of the windows procedure function

 LRESULT CALLBACK WindowProc(HWND hwnd, UINT uMsg, WPARAM wParam, LPARAM lParam);